 There are several reasons to use this method, including:

-- Presentation: The biggest reason to piggyback lobster tails is that it looks impressive.
+- Presentation: The biggest reason to piggyback lobster tails is that they look impressive.
 Some chefs might use this method on small tails to make them look bigger than they really are.

-- Easy to Serve: With the tail meat already pulled out of the shell your guests have easy access.
-No lobster crackers required, just a fork and knife and extra butter for dipping.
+- Easy to Serve: The tail meat is already pulled out of the shell, so your guests will have easy access.
+No lobster crackers are required, just a fork and knife and extra butter for dipping.

-- Butter & Spice: The meat lends itself to a butter baste and spice rubs.
+- Butter & Spice: The meat lends itself to butter baste and spice rubs.

 - Quicker Cooking: The lobster tail will cook quicker with the tail meat exposed.